Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

-In general lines, an increase in the interactions among occipital and temporal lobes in both directions was verified at high-frequency bands Beta (13-30Hz) and Gamma (25-100Hz).
-Interactions from parietal to frontal lobe also increased in Theta (4-8Hz) and Alpha (8-12Hz) frequency bands.
-A decrease in the interactions from parietal to occipital lobe was verified at low and medium frequency bands.

-In Delta (0-4Hz) frequency band, a decrease in the interactions from the parietal lobe to the occipital lobe occurred, see Figure 4, Sub-Figure F. In Theta (4-8Hz) an increase in the interactions from the occipital to the frontal lobe and from the parietal to frontal lobe occurred, interactions from parietal to occipital lobe diminished, see Figure 4, Sub-Figure G. In the Alpha (8-12Hz) frequency band, an increase in the interactions from parietal to frontal lobe was verified, and a decrease in the connectivity of the frontal to the occipital lobe and parietal to occipital lobe also occurred, see Figure 4, Sub-Figure H. In Beta (13-30Hz), a decrease in the interactions from frontal to temporal lobe was verified and an increase in the interactions from temporal to occipital and from occipital to temporal was also observed, see Figure 4, Sub-Figure I. In Gamma (25-100Hz) a decrease in functional connectivity from the temporal to the parietal lobe occurred, and an increase in the interactions from the temporal to the occipital and from the occipital to the temporal was also verified, see Figure 4, Sub-Figure H.

-Particularly different from the transition phase where only an increase in the interactions was verified, during the general anesthesia state, a decrease in certain brain functional connections established among brain lobes was observed on all frequency bands analyzed.
-The functional connectivity interactions that were most compromised were those from anterior (fronto-parietal) to inferior posterior (temporal-occipital) cortical areas.
+In general, interactions between the occipital and temporal lobes increased in both directions in the higher frequency bands Beta (13-30Hz) and Gamma (25-100Hz).
+Connectivity from the parietal to the frontal lobe also increased in the Theta (4-8Hz) and Alpha (8-12Hz) frequency bands.
+Conversely, the interactions from the parietal lobe to the occipital lobe decreased in the lower and medium frequency bands.
+In the Delta (0-4Hz) frequency band, there was a decrease in the interactions from the parietal lobe to the occipital lobe (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figure F})}}.
+In the Theta (\mbox{4-8Hz}), an increase in interactions from the occipital lobe to the frontal lobe and from the parietal lobe to the frontal lobe occurred.
+However, functional connectivity from the parietal to the occipital lobe diminished (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figure G}})}.
+In the Alpha (8-12Hz) frequency band interactions increased from the parietal areas to the frontal lobe.
+However, there was a decrease in connectivity from the frontal to the occipital lobe and from the parietal to the occipital lobe (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figure H}}}).
+In the Beta (\mbox{13-30Hz}), a decrease in the interactions from the frontal to temporal lobe was verified, and an increase in the interactions from the temporal lobe to the occipital lobe and from the occipital regions to the temporal areas was also observed (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \textit{\mbox{Sub-Figure I}})}.
+Finally, in the Gamma (\mbox{25-100Hz}), a decrease in functional connectivity from the temporal lobe to the parietal lobe.
+Additionally, an increase in the number of interactions from the temporal lobe to the occipital lobe and from the occipital lobe to the temporal lobe was also verified (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \textit{\mbox{Sub-Figure H}}}).
+Particularly different from the transition phase, where only an increase in interactions was verified, during the general anesthesia state, a decrease in certain brain functional connections established among brain lobes was verified on all frequency bands analyzed.
+The functional connectivity interactions that were most compromised were those from the anterior (fronto-parietal) to the inferior posterior (temporal-occipital) cortical areas.

 \end{itemize}